 This course provides a survey of social research methods tailored to the field of criminal justice.
 This course provides a survey of social science research methods, applied to the study of criminal justice topics and the evaluation of criminal justice policies.
 The course discusses different sources of crime and justice data, survey research methods, experimental and quasi-experimental approaches, qualitative research approaches, and legal research.
 The course emphasizes the illustration of types of research methods with examples from criminal justice research and policy evaluation.

-This is a capstone course and a requirement for all students in the M.P.S. in Criminal Justice and Policy Administration.
-During their final semester the student will work closely with a faculty adviser (selected to match the student on substantive and/or methodological expertise) on a self-selected criminal justice and policy administration-related project.
+This course is a requirement for all students in the M.P.S. in Criminal Justice Policy and Administration.
+During their final semester, the student will work closely with a faculty adviser (selected to match the student on substantive and/or methodological expertise) on a self-selected criminal justice and policy administration-related capstone project.
 The student is expected to draw on data and methods encountered during their prior course work.
-At the end of the semester the student will be required to make a formal peer presentation to other enrolled students and all their faculty advisors.
+At the end of the semester, the student will be required to make a formal peer presentation to other enrolled students and all their faculty advisers.
 The student also will be required to submit a final report/paper to their faculty adviser by the end of the semester.

 This course provides a survey of criminal procedure and related constitutional law.
 Section 1 of the course explores the origins and evolution of criminal procedure, from its ancient roots through colonial times, the due process revolution, and modern law.
 Section 2 examines sources of modern criminal procedure, including statutory law, Supreme Court opinions, other case law, rules, regulations, and organizations' rules and regulations.
 Section 3 examines the Fourth Amendment and the evolution of search and seizure laws, including arrests, proper use of force, search warrants, and searches of places and things.
 This section presents older and more recent psychological conceptions of crime.
 Section 4 examines the Fifth Amendment, the federal due process clause, and the right to be free from forced self-incrimination; the Confrontation Clause; and the rights and responsibilities of all related criminal justice stakeholders in relation to these issues, including victims and defendants.
 Section 5 examines the Sixth Amendment, the right to counsel, evidence procurement and development, and criminal trial procedures.
 Section 6 examines the Eighth Amendment, the relationship between the Eighth and Fourteenth Amendments, pretrial versus post-conviction procedures, sentencing and correctional procedures, and the cruel and unusual punishment clause.
 Section 7 examines the Fourteenth Amendment, substantive due process clause, the equal protection clause, civil rights litigation, and the role of the writ of habeas corpus in criminal procedure.
 Section 8 allows students to demonstrate that they have mastered the above through a case study of a criminal case that has occurred within the past twelve months, or is ongoing.